Maltagliati Pasta

 Although once just a way for housewives to use up leftover pasta dough, nowadays, maltagliati pasta is sold by a lot of pasta companies.
-When buying dried maltagliati, you can find them cut into slightly different shapes; sometimes with ruffled edges and sometimes irregular depending on the pasta maker.
+When buying dried maltagliati, you can find it cut into slightly different shapes.
+It sometimes has ruffled edges and sometimes it's irregular depending on the pasta maker.
 In general, homemade versions are often quite irregular.
-Commercially produced maltagliati, on the other hand, are more uniform.
+Commercially produced maltagliati, on the other hand, is more uniform.

-Maltalgiati pasta is served in different ways, either in broth or with a sauce.
+Italians serve Maltalgiati pasta in different ways, either in broth or with a sauce.
 Again recipes can vary from region to region.
 In Emilia-Romagna, maltagliati is considered a typical local product.
-This is not surprising since tagliatelle originally came from this region and they often make this pasta from leftover tagliatelle dough.
+This is not surprising since tagliatelle originally came from this region.
+There, they often make this pasta from leftover tagliatelle dough.
 The most popular way to cook these pieces of pasta is in a bean soup.
 Here in Veneto, they also use it in ‘pasta e fagioli’ (pasta and beans).

-The first recipe I have posted for maltagliati comes from Sicily.
-It’s called maltagliati con l’aggrassatu.
-I decided on a Sicilian recipe because I bought the pasta in Sicily, actually in Corleone.
-This is a small village made famous for its mafia population!
-This pasta recipe is made with the sauce from a braised veal and onions.
+The first recipe I posted for maltagliati comes from Sicily, maltagliati con l’aggrassatu.
+I decided on a Sicilian recipe because I bought the pasta in Sicily.
+I actually bought it in Corleone, a small village famous for its mafia population!
+This pasta recipe has a delicious sauce of braised veal and onions.
 You can read more about it by clicking the above link.

 I’ll be adding other maltagliati recipes soon.
 Do you know this pasta?
 Have you ever eaten it?